Basic Algorithm Templates

 if (hh == N) hh = 0;

-// Value at the front of the queue
+// Value at the head of the queue

 q[hh];

-// Check if the queue is empty, if hh != tt, then it is not empty
+// Check if the queue is empty, if hh != tt, it means not empty

 if (hh != tt)